-- "Affiliate" or Affiliate Agency" is an agency that is working with a Lead Agency as part of a regional or State ICAC Task Force.
-An Affiliate has agreed in writing to adhere to these Standards. - "Authorized Personnel" are Members who themselves lack powers of arrest but have been authorized by their respective agency to participate in Investigations and are being supervised by Sworn Personnel. - "Commander" is the Member of a Lead Agency who has been designated by that Lead Agency and recognized by OJJDP as the leader of the corresponding Task Force. - "CEOS" is the Child Exploitation and Obscenity Section of the Criminal Division of the DOJ. - "Crime" is any offense (or group thereof) that involves (or involve) the exploitation/victimization of children facilitated by technology. - "CVIP" is the Child Victim Identification Project operated by NCIv1EC. - "CyberTipline" is a reporting mechanism operated by NCMEC that allows for the reporting of suspected Crimes. - "Deconflict" is a process whereby Members are able to submit Investigative information to each other and/or to ICAC-related databases in order to determine whether other Members or other law enforcement agencies have information concerning the same targets or Crimes. - "DOJ" is the United States Department of Justice. - "Employee" is a sworn or compensated individual, or any individual working under the direction and control of a law enforcement agency.

-- "Equipment" is any device or tool including but not limited to computers, phones, and online accounts and services purchased or obtained for use in ICAC-related matters. - "ICAC" is the Internet Crimes Against Children Program, a national program composed of state and regional Task Forces. - "Images" are visual depictions in any form (image or video/printed or digital) of child sexual exploitation as defined by federal and/or state statute. - "Investigation" is an investigation into a Crime.
-Likewise, "Investigate" "Investigating" and "Investigative" are used within the same context. - "Investigative Persona" any identity established or created by an Employee to aid an Investigation. - "Investigator" is a Member who is a part of the Sworn Personnel of a Task Force. - "Lead" or "Lead Agency" is the law enforcement agency that receives the ICAC grant and is designated by OJJDP to act as the lead agency for the corresponding Task Force. - "Member" is a Lead or Affiliate Agency's employee who is either Sworn Personnel or .
-Authorized Personnel and who has been designated to work on ICAO-related matters for his/her respective agency and Task Force. - "National Initiative" is any proposal that relies on the cooperation and resources of a significant number of Task Forces and, accordingly, has been approved by OJJDP. - "NCMEC" is the National Center for Missing and Exploited Children. - "OJJDP" is the Office of Juvenile Justice and Delinquency Prevention within the DOJ. - "Supervisor" is a Member who has been designated by his/her respective agency to supervise Investigations and other ICAC-related matters. - "Standards" are all of the provisions of these, the ICAC Operational and Investigative Standards. - "Sworn Personnel" are Members with powers of arrest.
+"Affiliate" or Affiliate Agency" is an agency that is working with a Lead Agency as part of a regional or state ICAC Task Force.
+An Affiliate has agreed in writing to adhere to these Standards.

+"Authorized Personnel" are Members who themselves lack powers of arrest but have been authorized by their respective agency to participate in Investigations and are being supervised by Sworn Personnel.

+"Commander" is the Member of a Lead Agency who has been designated by that Lead Agency and recognized by OJJDP as the leader of the corresponding Task Force.

+"CEOS" is the Child Exploitation and Obscenity Section of the Criminal Division of the Department of Justice.

+"Contraband Image" is a visual depiction in any form (including printed/digital or video) of child sexual exploitation as defined by federal and/or state statute.

+"Crime" is any offense (or group thereof) that involves (or involve) the exploitation/victimization of children facilitated by technology.

+"CVIP" is the Child Victim Identification Project operated by NCMEC.

+"CyberTipline" is a reporting mechanism operated by NCMEC that allows for the reporting of suspected Crimes.

+"Deconfliction" is a process whereby Members are able to submit Investigative information to each other and/or to ICAC-related databases in order to determine whether other Members or other law enforcement agencies have information concerning the same targets or Crimes.

+"DOJ" is the United States Department of Justice.

+"Employee" is a sworn or compensated individual, or any individual working under the direction and control of a law enforcement agency.

+ICAC Task Force Program Operational and Investigative Standards FOR ICAC PURPOSES ONLY Revised: October 1, 2018 Page 2 of 17

+"Equipment" is any article, device or resource, including but not limited to computers, phones, online accounts and internet services which are purchased or obtained for use in ICAC-related matters.

+"ICAC Program" is the Internet Crimes Against Children Task Force Program, a national program composed of state and regional Task Forces administered by OJJDP.

+"Investigation" is an investigation into a Crime.
+Likewise, "Investigate" "Investigating" and "Investigative" are used within the same context.

+"Investigative Persona" - any identity established or created by an Employee to aid an Investigation.

+"Investigator" is a Member who is a part of the Sworn Personnel of a Task Force.

+"Lead" or "Lead Agency" is the law enforcement agency that receives the ICAC grant and is designated by OJJDP to act as the Lead Agency for the corresponding Task Force.

+"Member" is a Lead or Affiliate Agency's Employee who is either Sworn Personnel or Authorized Personnel and who has been designated to work on ICAC-related matters for his/her respective agency and Task Force.

+"National Initiative" is any proposal that relies on the cooperation and resources of a significant number of Task Forces and, accordingly, has been approved by OJJDP.

+"NCMEC" is the National Center for Missing and Exploited Children.

+"OJJDP" is the Office of Juvenile Justice and Delinquency Prevention within the DOJ.

+"Supervisor" is a Member who has been designated by his/her respective agency to supervise Investigations and other ICAC-related matters.

+"Standards" are all of the provisions of these, the ICAC Operational and Investigative Standards.

+"Sworn Personnel" are Members with powers of arrest.

-"Task Force" is the Lead Agency and its Affiliate(s) (combined) as designated by OJJDP for a particular state or region.
+"Task Force" is the Lead Agency and their Affiliate(s) (combined) as designated by OJJDP for a particular state or region.